How to Run Gambas on Windows

 If you’re interested in Linux development but don’t want to ditch your Windows OS, you’re in luck!
 In this article I’ll show you how to install a Virtual Machine (VM) System that will allow you to install and run virtual computers.
 Each having their own operating system, virtual hardware, and installed software.

 So what is a virtual machine?
 A VM is a software-based emulation of a computer.
 Virtual machines operate based on the computer architecture and functions of a real or hypothetical computer.
-They used special file formats as hard-disks and can interface with the host or “real” machines hardware.
+They used special file formats as hard-disks and can interface with the host or “real” machines hardware, they also use the https://www.sodapdf.com to convert the .
 This is not to be confused with Programming language VMs or Process VMs which are programs that interpret op-codes and perform actions based on those op-codes, like the Java VM.
 What we are going to use here is the type of VM that a web host might offer to its customers for hosting web services.
 This type of virtual machine is a complete virtualization of the system hardware.
 Including cpu, disk drives, cd-roms, video cards, memory, serial ports, etc… A complete virtual computer hardware system!
 Using a VM host system you can create and install multiple machines on your computer.
 Each looks like a real computer and each has its own hardware, software, and system settings.

 There are a hand-full of VM software systems to choose from.
 Two of the most popular are VMWare a commercial system favored by a lot of hosting companies, Xen an open source system, and VirtualBox a system developed by Sun Microsystems, and finally, Microsoft’s Virtual PC.
 Sun has released both commercial and open source versions of VirtualBox.
 There are many VM systems to choose.
 I favor VirtualBox but other VM suites usually work just as well.
 VirtualBox can be installed on all major OSes, MAC, Linux, Sun Solaris, and Window.
 Most VMes have good documentation and are easy to set up.
 Some have special features that help hosting companies like, auto-start of the virtual client machines on reboot.
 So while I am using VirtualBox you may want to explore other options.
 There are plenty of tutorials on this for all major OSes, and VM systems.
 So i wont repeat it all here.
 Instead head over to XXX and read the manual.
 It will give you all the info you need (including screen shots) or try the links in the list below.
 Once you’ve completed the install come back here.